 The things that we do to practice humility can be seen and measured.
-When, however, we stop practicing and simply consider ourselves humble, we easily fall into pride and the errors pride makes.
+When, however, we stop practicing and simply consider ourselves humble, we easily fall into pride and the errors that a proud person makes.

 The battle for a humble heart

-I think we all like the idea of having a humble heart but pause when considering the struggle this requires.
+I think we all like the idea of having a humble heart but pause when considering the struggle this may require.

 43But it is not this way among you, but whoever wishes to become great among you shall be your servant; 44and whoever wishes to be first among you shall be slave of all.
 45For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many."

 Disciples practice humility as a natural part of Christian living.

 3Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves; 4do not merely look out for your own personal interests, but also for the interests of others.

 What Christian humility looks like in the church.

 - Remove selfish motivation (not just my wants).

 - Become less conceited (actively think of others).